 2. Add the chopped and de-seeded peppers to the processor, add a bit at a time.
 Blend until all smooth.

-3. Add the olive oil.
+3. Then add the olive oil.
 Blend.
 Taste to see if you need a little more salt.

 We'd love to hear from you and what you thought of our post.
 Did you make any changes or add some other goodies?
 Let us know in the comments below.
 Thanks for reading and happy cooking!